 A network of weather monitors in southeastern Virginia record data for improving the efficiency of disease management.
-These data are collected electronically and used to produce daily advisories and reports for growers and industry workers.
+Weather data are used to produce daily advisories and reports for growers and industry workers.
 Included are daily weather summaries (air and soil temperature, rainfall), peanut leaf spot and Sclerotinia blight advisories, heat-unit reports for peanuts, and degree-day reports for cotton.
 The Peanut Frost Advisory is provided during the fall-harvest period.
 Each program is designed to guide growers in making decisions that maximize yield, quality, and net profit.
-The Tidewater Agricultural Research and Extension Center (AREC) in cooperation with Extension agents. growers, and the industry make this information available in the following ways:
+The Tidewater Agricultural Research and Extension Center (AREC) in cooperation with Extension agents, growers, and the industry make this information available in the following ways: